 There is a small library on board with a selection of books, games and puzzles.

-Whilst most of our ships have a lift on board, it will not operate to all decks.
+Whilst most of our ships have an elevator on board, it will not operate to all decks.
 At some mooring places, or where our ship is moored alongside another vessel, access to the ship may be via the sun deck and require the navigation of steps so passengers must be able to walk on and off the ship themselves, without the use of crutches or other aids, as gangplanks can be positioned at a steep angle.
 Additionally, our ships are not adapted for wheelchair access; if you are intending to take a wheelchair or mobility scooter with you, it is essential that you please contact us to let us know.
 Wheelchairs and mobility scooters can be used on excursions but cannot be used on board the ships due to safety reasons and must not be left in corridors, lounge or restaurant or any other public areas.
 River cruises operate with a smaller crew than ocean cruises and do not have the crew available to personally attend to passengers with reduced mobility; therefore, a travelling companion would need to be able to help with any physical needs.
 The itineraries we have created for our river cruises involve shore excursions to places with cobbled streets which may be on an incline and difficult for some clients with reduced mobility.
 River cruising on European rivers offers the opportunity to take in the scenery from the comfort of the ship.
 If you are unable to do some of the shore excursions, your river cruise can still be enjoyable and worthwhile, so please contact us with any concerns you may have.

 During the course of the cruise, your ship has to negotiate a number of locks.
 Heavy traffic on the rivers sometimes causes unavoidable delays, which may affect your itinerary.
 Your captain will take every step to avoid this wherever possible.